 My name is Patricia Mcknight and I am a Child Exploitation – Child Trafficking Survivor from Freeburg, Illinois beginning around 1973 to 1979.
 Growing up in this type of forced servitude and sexual servitude taught me to believe I was not worthy of concern or assistance; so many were aware, so many did nothing because we knew nothing about these tragedies.
 There are generations of children who have endured these human patterns and beliefs from centuries of accepting and tolerating these life-altering, physical, and sexual offenses within our very own families.

-Now it is 2017; there is more data on file than ever before about the developed human dysfunctions and harming behaviors related to trauma.
-We assist and support our veterans and our those affected by the aftermath of almost every type of traumatic situation, but there is one basic and most severely life altering type of trauma we are just beginning to discuss in public; the topic of violence, intimidation, entrapment of offenses within our own homes and communities.
-Hopefully this letter will change that and help our communities discuss this on a more connected level of support and assistance.
+Now it is 2017; there is more data on file than ever before about the developed human dysfunctions and harmful behaviors related to trauma.
+We assist and support our veterans and our those affected by the aftermath of almost every type of traumatic situation, but there is one basic and most severely life-altering type of trauma we are just beginning to discuss in public; the topic of violence, intimidation, entrapment of offenses within our own homes and communities.
+Hopefully, this letter will change that and help our communities discuss this on a more connected level of support and assistance.

 On that note, permit me to share; I’m afraid I didn’t share the best message during the interview.
 It was one of those moments, that as I was driving home everything I should have said hit me.